 - Ambition Is Evil: She essentially wants to rule ALfheim by amassing enough resources.

 - Bitch in Sheep's Clothing: When someone comes buying info from her, she presents herself as a friendly and helpful individual who will flatter her clients and offer compliments.
-The moment she learns the quest or item though, she will quickly have her guild monopolize it for themselves and, if someone sees through the facade, will quickly attempt to bribe them for the information and even resort to force to get what she wants.
+The moment she learns the quest or item they came to her about though, she will quickly have her guild monopolize it for themselves and, if someone sees through the façade, will quickly attempt to bribe them for the information and even resort to force to get what she wants.

 - Depraved Bisexual: Implied.
 To prevent them from leaving, Granze opts to capture Lux and co., take their equipment for her guild, and examine every last inch of them.
 If shes been exposed before, its likely that shes done the same to male players.

 - Drop the Hammer: Naturally, her Weapon of Choice is a hammer. [[spoiler: Specifically, it's a large, Double-Edged Hammer, which Liz notes is able to create Ao E damage when it impacts, at the alleged expense of damaging the wielder.
 Argo speculates that the reason Granze's HP doesn't go down despite this is because her particular hammer doesn't drain her HP, but can only be equipped by wearing minimal armour.